Zionism in Morocco: 1920s

+Rabbi Judah Leon Jalfón—founder of the Shivat-Zion (שיבת ציון 'Return to Zion') Association in Tetuan, seated—with Ariel Bension—emissary of the Jewish National Fund, standing on the left—and other Zionist activists in Tetuan, 1921.

 In the early and mid-1920s, Morocco received envoys from the Jewish National Fund and Keren Hayesod, Zionist organizations established in Europe fundraising to support and establish Jewish settlements in Palestine.
 Visitors included Avraham Elmalih, who represented the Sephardic Zionists in Jerusalem, as well as Nathan Halpern and Ariel Bension of Keren Hayesod.
 They encouraged Moroccan Zionists to set up more associations and intensify the activity of the existing ones, but they encountered difficulties in soliciting donations and support from Northern Moroccan Jews in cities such as Tetuan and Tangier.
 According to Ariel Bension, a Jewish Palestinian delegate of the Jewish Foundation Fund sent to Morocco, the main reasons for resistance to Zionism among Northern Moroccan Jews were that they saw it as an irreligious movement and not concerned with the interests of Sephardim.
 The Zionists in Spanish Morocco elected to send Ariel Bension as their delegate to the Twelfth Zionist Congress in 1921, marking the first time Moroccan Jews were represented at any Zionist Congress.

 Samuel-Daniel Levy established the Société Maghen David for the propagation of Hebrew in 1920.

 Zionism was met with disinterest in the early period in the north and its advocates had a difficult time garnering donations and support.
 It was seen as irreligious and that it did not consider the interests of the Sephardim.
 High Commissioner General José Sanjurjo and Plenipotentiary Minister Diego Saavedra were supportive, citing Spain's connection with the Sephardic Jews.